irhum/GraphFlux.jl/README.md

 ### So *what is this?*
 GraphFlux.jl is
 * First and foremost a research library
-* That humbly acknowledges the best practices of other libraries and will expand on them
+* That hopes to build on the best practices of other GNN libraries
-* To explore applications of GNNs across a broad range of scientific fields.
+* To explore applications of GNNs across a broad range of scientific fields

 It has no stable API as of right now (read: everything can, and probably will change), because my goal right now is [not to get too attached](https://en.wikipedia.org/wiki/Sunk_cost) to a "clean and beautiful" technical implementation.
 Perhaps some of its ideas will get merged into an existing library.
 Perhaps it's destined to grow into its own library.